 - Build a network that would be useful after school.

-- Boost your CV with the experience, skills, and lessons you’ve learned.
+- Boost your CV with the experience, skills, and lessons you’ve learned with the help of tools such as studyfy reviews.

 - Choose your hours.